WenjunYU55/Temperature_SensorsAnalysis-/README.md

 The repository is organised as follows:
 - `code/` – MATLAB scripts and STM32 embedded code used for data acquisition, processing, and analysis
 - `docs/` – relevant documents e.g. schematic, pcb, figures
-- `cad/` – design files related to the experimental design and set-up
+- `experimental set-up/` – design files related to the experimental design and set-up

 ## Notes
 All plots and analysis are generated from experimentally measured data.
 Raw data is preserved and not modified.